TanStack Start React

 3. Open the Replays page and select an entry from the list to get a detailed view where you can replay the interaction and get more information to help you troubleshoot.

-At this point, you should have integrated Sentry into your TanStack Start application and should already be sending data to your Sentry project.
+At this point, you should have integrated Sentry into your TanStack Start React application and should already be sending data to your Sentry project.

 Now's a good time to customize your setup and look into more advanced topics.
 Our next recommended steps for you are: